EMD SD40-2

-The EMD SD40-2 is a 3000 hp C-C diesel-electric locomotive built by EMD from 1972 to 1989.
+The EMD SD40-2 is a 3000 hp C-C diesel–electric locomotive built by EMD from 1972 to 1997.

-The SD40-2 was introduced in January 1972 as part of EMD's Dash 2 series, competing against the GE U30C and the ALCO Century 630.
-Although higher-horsepower locomotives were available, including EMD's own SD45-2, the reliability and versatility of the 3,000 hp SD40-2 made it one of the best-selling models in EMD's history, edged only by the GP9, and the standard of the industry for several decades after its introduction.
+The SD40-2 was introduced in January 1972 as part of EMD's Dash 2 series, competing against the GE U30C.
+Although higher-horsepower locomotives were available, including EMD's own SD45-2, the reliability and versatility of the 3,000 hp SD40-2 made it one of the best-selling models in EMD's history, edged out only by the GP9, and was the standard of the industry for several decades after its introduction.
 The SD40-2 was an improvement over the SD40, with modular electronic control systems similar to those of the experimental DDA40X.

 Peak production of the SD40-2 was in the mid-1970s.
 Sales of the SD40-2 began to diminish after 1981 due to the oil crisis, increased competition from GE's Dash-7 series and the introduction of the EMD SD50, which was available concurrently to late SD40-2 production.
-The last SD40-2 delivered to a United States railroad was built in July 1984, with production continuing for railroads in Canada until 1988, Mexico until February 1986, and Brazil until October 1989.
+The last SD40-2 delivered to a United States railroad was built in July 1980, with production continuing for railroads in Canada until 1979, Mexico until February 1979, and Brazil until October 1980.
+The last SD40-2 built in a form of SDL40-2 for Mauritania in 1997.
+A total of 4,036 units were produced.

-The SD40-2 has seen service in Canada, Mexico, Brazil and Guinea.
-To suit export country specifications, General Motors designed the JT26CW-SS (British Rail Class 59) for Great Britain, the GT26CW-2 for Yugoslavia, South Korea, Iran, Morocco, Peru and Pakistan, while the GT26CU-2 went to Zimbabwe and Brazil.
-Various customizations led Algeria to receive their version of a SD40-2, known as GT26HCW-2.
+To suit export country specifications, General Motors designed a number of SD40 variants, including the JT26CW-SS (British Rail Class 59) for Great Britain, the GT26CW-2 for Yugoslavia, South Korea, Iran, Morocco, Peru and Pakistan, the GT26CU-2 for to Zimbabwe and Brazil, the GT26HCW-2 for Algeria, and the SDL40-2 for Mauritania.